jacobmswisher/Geospatial-Analysis-with-ArcGIS-Online/Sections/Part2.md

 [<<< Previous](Part1.md) | [Next >>>](Part3.md)

-# Part 2: Data Preperation
+# Part 2: Data Preparation

-Before you learn more about how to conduct geospatial analysis in ArcGIS Online, you will need to import the data for this workshop into your [**Content**](https://www.arcgis.com/home/content.html) in ArcGIS Online.
+Before you learn more about how to conduct geospatial analysis in ArcGIS Online, you will need to import the data for this workshop into [**your Content**](https://www.arcgis.com/home/content.html) in ArcGIS Online.

 ## Step 1: Import Data into ArcGIS Online